MLcoderss/ML-project/README.md

 ### Summarised Description
 >This Project predicts closing value of a stock of a particular day in a market, given its value of opening, maximum, minimum and volume of a stock of that day.
 * The project has been coded in Torch.
-* This project implements the basic algorithms of machine learning
+* This project implements the basic algorithms of machine learning.

 ### Installation of Torch
-This project uses Torch , a language particularly for Machine Learning.
-Torch can be installed easily on linux from terminal.
-It can't work on windows.
+This project uses Torch , a language particularly made for Machine Learning.
+Torch can be installed easily on linux from its terminal.
+It can not installed on windows.

 * Link for installation guide:- http://torch.ch/docs/getting-started.html